 Regardless of the outcome of the DAP case, there are many other pipeline protests throughout the country, and this issue is far from over.

 In each of these cases — and in other water contamination cases like those in New York and California — local residents have joined the fight for water advocacy.
 Flint water advocacy groups have seen some successes – several state officials were recently charged with involuntary manslaughter for their complicity in the deaths of residents due to unsafe water.

 However, they must continue to fight for clean water.
 As many water activists know, there are few quick wins.
 Water activism takes tireless dedication to ensuring clean water, both in the U.S. and beyond.But the stakes are high.
 Whether fighting lead-ridden water, potential river contamination, or flooding caused by overdevelopment, people around the world are taking a stand.

 Why Water is Worth Fighting For

 Those of us who are fortunate enough to be able to get clean water from our tap as often as we like take it for granted.
-But those who have to fight for that privilege know how important water is to every aspect of life.
+But those who have to fight for better water quality know how important water is to every aspect of life.
 People cannot survive without clean water, and neither can ecosystems.
 Water is crucial for the survival of humans and the planet.

 It goes far beyond mere drinking water.
 Water “is vital for reducing the global burden of disease and improving the health, welfare, and productivity of populations,” according to UN Water.
 It is also a critical part of preventing and adapting to climate change, and an essential part of infrastructure.